aarkeshsharma/Aarks-Chat-App/FlashChat-by-aarks/README.md

 Register or Login using email-id.
 You can even start using the app you've just built to communicate with your family and friends.

 # Key SDKs user in this project
-These apps use following Mesibo SDKs.
+These apps use following SDKs.

 Android Studio SDK